mysteryt0ur/di-workshop-03-functions/README.md

 **What’s going on here?
 What might `x, y, size` mean?**

+//Absolutely nothing changes - this is because the shape is now a square instead of a rectangle and doesn't need as many co-ordingates in order to create the shape?

 **Add a comment above your function saying what the inputs and outputs of your function are (name, description, data type) and what your functions does.** You should add a comment like this to every function you write.